 Here are the details of how a markathon will work:

 - A department agrees a number of participants.
-This agreement is binding, as selected schools will be told to post their scripts directly to the dept and no alternative marking arrangements can be made at the last minute.
+This agreement is binding, as selected schools will be told that their scripts will be sent to the department and no alternative marking arrangements can be made at the last minute.

-- We have provided here some examples of scanned and anonymised copies of marked scripts from last year, plus copies of the answers and marking scheme.
+- We have provided here some examples of scanned and anonymised copies of marked scripts from a previous year, plus copies of the answers and marking scheme.

 - One member of staff takes responsibility both for the arrangements (including collating marks and returning scripts) and for quality control of the marking.